-A celebration in music and dance of the women who shaped modern history.
+A spectacular Dance Show with music, song and poetry telling the story of the women who shaped modern Ireland.

 Welcome to Mná na hÉireann The Show